 Although there has been an increase in the popularity of cross-bred dogs over the last decade or so, the first designer dogs really appeared around 30 years ago.
 They originate from America, where breeders wanted to produce a dog that would have the best qualities of both a Toy Poodle and Yorkshire Terrier.

-as both Yorkshire Terriers and Poodles are intelligence, the thought behind these two breeding was that they pass on their intelligence to their offspring.
+As both Yorkshire Terriers and Poodles are intelligent, the thought behind these two breeding was that they pass on their intelligence to their offspring.
 Although they are not as needy as Poodles with regards lap time, Yorkipoos do enjoy being companion dogs and will sit nicely on your lap.

 Like many other Poodle crossbreeds, Yorkipoos benefit from the low-dander and low-shedding coat of their parents.
 This has meant that there is the misconception that these kinds of dogs are hypoallergenic.
 Although this is not strictly true, as no dog breed can be 100% hypoallergenic, they may prove to be a better option than other breeds for people with allergies.

 Also thanks to the diminutive stature of their parents, they are perfect for apartment living and make for low-fuss, low maintenance pets that would be ideal friends for the elderly and have even been successfully trained as therapy dogs.

 It has been reported by owners that this particular breed may enjoy barking a little more than perhaps they should.
 This is great if you are looking for a watchdog,

 AS with any big commitment in life, it is crucial that you don’t dive head first into buying a Yorkipoo.
 Take the time to read through this guide and gather together as much information as you possibly can about the breed before you make a decision.